 - Ashley McBryde | Apr 29th

 If you're looking for more fun ways to spend an evening, check out our post on things to do at night.

 2) Take a Day Trip to the Cliffs of Moher

 April is the perfect time to start venturing out on day trips that revolve around Ireland’s beautiful natural features.

 The Cliffs of Moher are famous the world over as well as being the country's most famous and popular attraction.

 When you take a guided tour of the Cliffs, it will usually include 1.5 - 2 hours of time to explore the top of this natural wonder, with a gift shop and cafe nearby.

 3) See the Great Ireland 10k Run

-On Sunday, April 5, 2020, the annual Great Ireland Run returns to Phoenix Park.
+This year's date is yet to be announced.
 The park is a beautiful space to complete a run!